VR NEWS – Cloud Safety

 Podcast: IDG TECHtalk DE

-Article: S/4 – cloud or not cloud, that is the Question (S/4 – cloud oder nicht cloud, das ist hier eine der Fragen).
+Artikel: S/4 – Cloud oder nicht Cloud, das ist hier eine der Fragen.
 E-3 Magazin

-Book: Gerald Münzl / Michael Pauly / Martin Reti (2015):cloud Computing as the New Challenge for Management and IT (cloud Computing als neue Herausforderung für Management und IT).
+Buch: Gerald Münzl / Michael Pauly / Martin Reti (2015): Cloud Computing als neue Herausforderung für Management und IT.
 Springer-Verlag, Berlin Heidelberg.

 Beratung: Vielen Dank an Felix Benneker für seine Beratung zum Thema.